Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 ## Changelog

+### V 0.0.4 - Cartographer
+ - Made a method to write the Locations.json file

 ### V 0.0.3 - Butler
  - Added org/json to allow Json files to be read.
  - Usage of canonical path to let files be read while the project loads.